 7/ Get a suit or dress tailor made.
 (Allow 3 days.)
 I use 'Overseas Tailors' near Khoa San road.

 8/ Avoid the busy touristy streets for meals.
 Look for side streets with local restaurants filled with local people.
 They probably won't have an English menu, but the food will normally be cheaper, larger portions and better than the touristy spots.

 9/ Always remember to smile and be respectful.
 You are a guest in someone else's country and culture.
-You may not always understand or agree with how things are done, but then who wants the whole world to be the same? about 5 years ago
+You may not always understand or agree with how things are done, but then who wants the whole world to be the same? over 6 years ago